-Pursuant to withdrawal of UK from the European Union (EU), the UK regulators had earlier exercised their temporary transitional powers to delay changes to UK regulatory requirements arising at the end of the transition period until March 31, 2022.
-The PRA published its final policy statement in October 2021 to implement certain Basel III standards in UK, which broadly corresponds to areas covered by the European Union's Capital Requirements Regulation II (EU CRR II), including the minimum net stable funding ratio (NSFR) of 100%, the new Standardised Approach for Counterparty Credit Risk (SA-CCR) and rules on large exposures linked to Tier 1 capital, with effect from January 1, 2022.
-The PRA published its intention in March 2022 to consult during fourth quarter of 2022 on the implementation of the remaining Basel III standards in UK.
-The PRA currently intends to propose that these changes will become effective on January 1, 2025.
+Pursuant to withdrawal of UK from the European Union (EU), PRA implemented certain Basel III standards in UK, which broadly corresponds to areas covered by the European Union's Capital Requirements Regulation II (EU CRR II), including the minimum net stable funding ratio (NSFR) of 100%, the new Standardised Approach for Counterparty Credit Risk (SA-CCR) and rules on large exposures linked to Tier 1 capital, with effect from January 1, 2022.
+The PRA published in November 2022 a consultation paper 'Basel 3.1 standards' containing remaining Basel III amendments to Capital Requirement Regulations (CRR) in UK.
+The PRA proposed to implement these changes with effect from January 1, 2025.
+The Bank is currently analysing various amendments proposed in Basel 3.1 standards.
+Further the Bank would take steps well ahead of implementation schedule to ensure compliance with the proposed amendments.